fare/asdf/README.md

 *   [uiop/](uiop/)
     * Utilities of Implementation- and OS- Portability, the portability layer of ASDF.
-It has its own [README](uiop/README.md), and functions all have docstrings.
+It has its own [README](uiop/README.md), and exported functions should all have docstrings and other ones comment, or once again it's a bug.

 *   [Makefile](Makefile)
     *   The classical `Makefile` used for development purposes.